A4 Printers: the Full Guide

 Choosing an A4 Printer for Your Office

 Companies that are looking to review colour printers for their office will quickly find that their biggest need will be to handle A4 sized documentation.
-At 210 by 297 millimetres, the A4 format is the most prevalent paper size for printers and photocopiers.
+At 210 by 297 millimetres, the A4 format is the most prevalent paper size for business printers and photocopiers.
 This paper size is used in a variety of contexts, from printing legal contracts, to operational reporting, accounting, promotional materials, and invoicing.

 It is important to consider how an A4 printer will contribute to your business; understanding what determines a printer’s operational capacity will help you choose the right printer for your organisation.
 There are essentially four qualities that will help you determine which printer will be best matched with your needs: